clhenrick/shell_scripts/README.md

 ####Test:

-Make sure ogr2ogr is working in command line with basic command: `ogrinfo --version`
+Make sure `ogr2ogr` is working in Bash with basic command: `ogrinfo --version`

 You should get back something like: